annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-two_programming-basics/chapter-2.md

 'abc'[:] == 'abc' # True
 ```

-// Todo: check what's happening, as it seems no copy is performed
+// TODO: check what's happening, as it seems no copy is performed

 This is a quick way to take a copy of the object
 [Source](https://towardsdatascience.com/mastering-indexing-and-slicing-in-python-443e23457125/)